fesvhtr/TRIG/README.md

 # TRIG
-Trade-offs and Relationships in IMage Generation
+Trade-offs and Relationships in Image Generation: How Do Different Evaluation Dimensions Interact?

 ## About
 Here is a fast and easy-to-use library for image generation model inference and evaluation.